Information Science (ISCI)

 Seminar examining a range of issues, theories, and research questions that currently shape thinking and discourse in library and information science.

 Seminar examining the historical and intellectual foundations of library and information science in relation to the nature and current roles of information organization and information transfer in societies.
-Not auditable.

 Seminar examining the history, trends, and current status of academic careers in library and information science, emphasizing knowledge and skills needed for successful teaching, scholarship, and service.
-Not auditable.

 Seminar in the critical and analytical study of information policy and ethical issues at the individual, institutional, and international levels.
 Not auditable.